Q: What do you get when you cross a Unitarian with a Mormon?

 Scholarly dialogue doesn't always get it right---nor does it pretend to.
 Sometimes experts are wrong.
 Sometimes the scholarly consensus is wrong.
 It's important to remember that scholarly dialogue is not about giving you THE TRUTH.
 It's about approximating truth, getting closer and closer to the truth with every new day---even though you know you're never going to fully arrive there.
 Scholarship isn't about giving you certainty about the way the world works per se; it's about telling you the probability that this is the way the world works given the current evidence that is available to us.
 You have to stay on your toes and be willing to diligently keep searching for new evidence and updating your probabilities as you go along.
 And that's the true beauty of scholarly dialogue: it's a self-correcting process.
 Even though it gets it wrong sometimes or even a lot of the time, eventually it will correct itself.

 ConclusionAs costly and seemingly impossible to attain as it is, I still maintain my commitment to scholarly dialogue, to independent thought, and to the openly democratic exchange of ideas.
-Compared to nearly every other system, I maintain my confidence that scholarly dialogue is the best track record for improving the human condition so far.
+Compared to nearly every other system, I maintain my confidence that scholarly dialogue has the best track record for improving the human condition so far.
 And so, yes, that's what I believe in today.

 Footnotes Lenny Bruce is also quoted as saying: "I know my humor is outrageous when it makes the Unitarians so mad that they burn a question mark on my front lawn."